abhijeetforprojectonly2000-ai/smartstudy/README.md

 - Render free tier spins down after 15 minutes of inactivity
 - First request after spin-down takes 30-50 seconds (cold start)
 - Free tier has 512MB RAM limit - may crash with "Out of Memory" error
+- 500 errors during upload are usually platform limitations, not code bugs
 - For production, consider upgrading to a paid plan to avoid cold starts and memory issues
 - Render automatically sets the PORT environment variable